Login or Register to make a submission.

 Newspaper articles

 Unlike scholarly journals, newspapers do not usually have a volume and issue number.
-Instead, the full date and page number is required for a correct reference.
+Instead, the full date and THE page number are required for a correct reference.

 New York Times article